billniebel/a-bit-about/_posts/2024-10-23-The-Miami-Rivers-Survey.md

 are the townships as surveyed
 any part of which overlap Montgomery County.
 These are labeled in yellow bordered in black.
+Today's Montgomery County administrative/governmental townships are labeled only approximately in solid black, but their borders aren't shown.
+To be clear, there's no certain connection between the survey and administrative townships.

 Notice that these labels have a similar format on either side of the Miami River but have different formats on the two sides.
 (More on this soon.)
-Administrative townships are labeled only approximately in solid black, but without borders.
-To be clear, there's no certain connection between the survey and administrative townships.

 labeled with places, roads, and <i>governmental townships</i> as they are <i>now</i>, and overlays <i>survey townships</i> as they were <i>surveyed then</i> and shown in separate colors.